Join Our Team

 About IDS

-The Irish Deaf Society (IDS) is the national representative organisation of 5000 Deaf and hard of hearing people whose preferred language is Irish Sign Language (ISL).
+The Irish Deaf Society (IDS) is the national Deaf-led representative organisation of 5,000 Deaf people whose preferred language is Irish Sign Language (ISL).
 Our mission is to achieve equality and rights of Deaf people in Ireland.
-The ambition of full access to citizenship and society is sought through the empowerment and mobilisation of the Deaf community.
+The ambition of full access to

 Main duties and responsibilities